 ISO 14005 - Environmental management systems – Guidelines for a flexible approach to phased implementation

 ISO 14005 was first published in 2010.
 Following detailed consultation with National Member Bodies (NMB) it was decided to revise the standard starting late 2016.
-The Draft International Standard was approved in April 2018 and the expert working group has addressed the comments received in its June meeting.
-A final draft has been prepared for the final ballot due to begin in October/November, with publication of the revision expected in early 2019.
+The latest version published in May 2019.

 The overall aim for the revised standard